 Seconded.
 Tim Schafer is a genius.
 Every single one of his games is gold. (well, I haven't played the Monkey Island series or Full Throttle, but I know they're good) Psychonauts, Grim Fandango, and Brutal Legend are my favorites though.
 My least favorite would have to be Costume Quest, but I still enjoyed it nonetheless.

 Shadow of the Colossus.
 Where to start.
 Epic Boss Battles, Epic Soundtrack, insanely well done Scenery that one could get lost in, a very well developed world, a hero given a sword at the beginning and, for once isn't an Instant Expert with it upon acquiring it, well done bosses that make her quiver in both being in the shadow of pure awesome, and seeing a creature so massive, that it could possibly knock over the starting shrine with ease, 'victory' music that makes the players think 'Dear God what have I done?', a plot that runs deeper than the game itself...
 Oh, and a loyal horse.
-I would like to know one thing.
-How has this not been gushed about yet?

 Am I the only one who HASN'T played Shadow of the Colossus?
 I just can't find that game ANYWHERE!
 AAAAAGGGGHHHH!!!